tonk-labs/dappicom/README.md

 As I've said, this project is largely illustrative as the eventual architecture remains open.

-## Credits

-I want to thank bugzmanov for their wonderful [write-up](https://bugzmanov.github.io/nes_ebook/index.html) on NES emulation in Rust and provided example code.

-This project is funded by an Aztec grant.
-Without them it wouldn't happen :)

 ## How to run

 The NES emulator is written in Rust, at the moment it's only emulating the MOS 6502 instruction set.
 You can test a simple game of snake by running the following inside the [/com](/com) folder.